 Today, FBI Departmental Order 556-73 allows FBI certified channelers (such as DTIS) to collect fingerprints electronically and then transmit them to the FBI on your behalf.
 The FBI sends the results to DTIS.
 We then make them available to you securely on-line via our results portal.
 We use strong multi-factor authentication to ensure that you and only you can access the results.

 You can expect:

-2) You can have your fingerprints taken at many local police stations and government facilities on a FBI Applicant Fingerprint Form (FD-258) and mail two original signed copies to DTIS at: 601 Madison Street, Suite 200, Alexandria, Virginia 22314.
+You can have your fingerprints taken at many local police stations and government facilities on a FBI Applicant Fingerprint Form (FD-258) and mail two original signed copies to DTIS at: 10201 Fairfax Boulevard, Suite 470, Fairfax, Virginia 22030.
 The FBI will not accept fingerprint cards that are not signed by the technician who took the fingerprints.